david-macmahon/DopplerDriftSearchPipelineOutputs.jl/README.md

 See the turboSETI docs (and/or source code) for the definitions/descriptions of these fields.
-Note that `readdat` does not parse the metadata in the freeform comment lines that preceed the tablular data, but it does add one metadata field, `datfil`, to the returned `DataFrame` to indicate the name of the `.dat` file (excluding directories).
+Note that `readdat` does not parse the metadata in the freeform comment lines that preceed the tablular data, but it does add one metadata field, `datfile`, to the returned `DataFrame` to indicate the name of the `.dat` file (excluding directories).

-For comparision of `turboSETI` outputs with `DopplerDriftSearchPipeline`` outputs, one can pass a `DataFrame` returned by `loadhits` and another returned by `loaddat` to `fuzzymatch` along with a `cols1` or `cols2` keyword argument containing the relevant colume names to use for the `.dat` file's `DataFrame`,
+For comparision of `turboSETI` outputs with `DopplerDriftSearchPipeline` outputs, one can pass a `DataFrame` returned by `loadhits` and another returned by `loaddat` to `fuzzymatch` along with a `cols1` or `cols2` keyword argument containing the relevant colume names to use for the `.dat` file's `DataFrame`,